Equal employment opportunity

 The State of California Information Practices Act of 1977

 When UCSD asks individuals to supply personal information, UCSD must inform the individual of the following:

-- Information on the Applicant Data Form (PDF) is requested for affirmative action administrative and reporting purposes.
+- Information on the Application Form is requested for affirmative action administrative and reporting purposes.

 - Furnishing the information requested is voluntary.
 There is no penalty for not providing the information.